Talal bin Abdulaziz Al Saud: Personal life

 Prince Talal married four times.
 He first married Umm Faisal, who is the mother of Faisal.
 He later divorced her.

 Next, Talal married Mona Al Solh, a daughter of Riad Al Solh, the first prime minister of Lebanon.
 Their children are Prince Al Waleed, Prince Khalid and Princess Reema.
 They married in September 1954.
 The marriage collapsed in 1962; they remained separated until their divorce in 1968.
-One of his co-brothers was Prince Moulay Abdallah of Morocco, brother of King Hassan II of Morocco.
+One of his brothers in law was Prince Moulay Abdallah of Morocco, brother of King Hassan II of Morocco.
 Prince Abdallah of Morocco was married to another daughter of Riad Al Solh.
 Prince Talal hired one professor from the University of Houston and an instructor to teach English, psychology and Western civilization to his daughter Reema, who was 18 years old, in Riyadh in 1976.

 His third wife was Moudie bint Abdul Mohsen Al Angari.
-She bore him three children: a son, Turki, and two daughters, Sara and Noura.
+They had three children: a son, Turki, and two daughters, Sara and Noura.
 Moudie and Talal were later divorced, and she died in 2008.
 In July 2012, their daughter Sara sought political asylum in the United Kingdom on the grounds that she was fearful for her safety in Saudi Arabia.

 Lastly, Talal was married to Magdah bint Turki Al Sudairi, daughter of former Human Rights Commission President Turki bin Khaled Al Sudairi.

 Prince Talal had a total of fifteen children, nine sons and six daughters.
 His sons are Faisal (died 1991), Al Waleed, Khalid, Turki, Abdulaziz, Abdul Rahman, Mansour, Mohammed and Mashour.
 His daughters are Reema, Sara, Noura, Al Jawhara, Hibatallah and Maha.

-From this information, it may be surmised that his last wife, Magdah, bore him six sons and three daughters.
+From this information, it may be surmised that with his last wife, Magdah, he had six sons and three daughters.
 This may not be accurate, because he may also have had children by one or more concubines.